Research output per year

 Research activity per year

-Audrey's research interests stems from her clinical experience, working in partnership with people with learning or intellectual disability and their family caregivers.
+Audrey's research interests stems from her clinical experience, working in partnership with people with learning or intellectual disability and their caregivers.

 A list of research/supervisory areas of interest can be found further below.